Samsung/tizen-docs/docs/application/native/guides/messaging/push.md

 To send a notification:

-1. Prepare the `appID`, `appSecret`, `regID`, and `requestID`:The `appID` and `appSecret` values are given in the email message that you received when requesting [permission to use Tizen push servers](#permission).
+1. Prepare the `appID`, `appSecret`, `regID`, and `requestID`:

+   - The `appID` and `appSecret` values are given in the email message that you received when requesting [permission to use Tizen push servers](#permission).

-   The `regID` value is the one that the application server received from your application installed on a Tizen device.
+   - The `regID` value is the one that the application server received from your application installed on a Tizen device.
 Depending on the `regID` value, the URI of the server to which your application server sends the notification varies.

-   The `requestID` value is used to identify the notification in the push server.
+   - The `requestID` value is used to identify the notification in the push server.
 When your application server sends notifications using the same `requestID` value, the last notification overwrites all the previous notifications that are not delivered yet.

 2. Use the message field to describe how to process the notification.